Why another binding library?

 • Lifetime management: nanobind maintains efficient internal data structures for lifetime management (needed for nb::keep_alive, nb::rv_policy::reference_internal, the std::shared_ptr interface, etc.).
 With these changes, bound types no longer need to be weak-referenceable, which saves a pointer per instance.

-nanobind includes a number of quality-of-live improvements for developers:
+nanobind includes a number of quality-of-life improvements for developers:

 • N-dimensional arrays: nanobind can exchange data with modern array programming frameworks.
 It uses either DLPack or the buffer protocol to achieve zero-copy CPU/GPU array exchange with frameworks like NumPy, PyTorch, TensorFlow, JAX, etc. See the section on n-dimensional arrays for details.